ImadNait/MC-Script-that-sends-emails/README.md

 # MC-Script-that-sends-emails
-a simple script that send emails using nodemailer
+a simple script that sends emails using nodemailer